irfanumar1994/Convolutional-Neural-Network-CNN-from-scratch/README.md

 # Convolutional-Neural-Network-CNN-from-scratch
-This repository contains making CNN from scratch using python numpy library only.
+This repository contains making CNN from scratch using python numpy library only, trained on MNIST Dataset